Rightlight6 Room lighting audit

 How it works

-Rightlight6 uses a narrow flow: capture the room, structure what is visible, score the room state, then turn that into practical next steps.
+Rightlight6 works in four steps: capture the room, read what is visible, score the room state, then turn that into practical next steps.

 Input